JamelSyh/braille-translator/backend/README.md

 2. Create a virtual environment with `python -m venv venv`.
 3. Activate the virtual environment with `source venv/bin/activate` (on Linux/macOS) or `venv\Scripts\activate` (on Windows).
 4. Install the dependencies with `pip install -r requirements.txt`.
-5. Install the Tesseract OCR engine on your system.
-Instructions for different operating systems can be found [here](https://github.com/tesseract-ocr/tesseract).
-6. Download the language data files for the languages you need from the Tesseract language data repository.
-For example, to install French, Arabic, and English, download the following files:
-`ara.traineddata`
-`fra.traineddata`
-`eng.traineddata`
-Copy the downloaded language data files to the "tessdata" directory inside the Tesseract installation directory.
-For example, if you installed Tesseract to the default location, the tessdata directory would be located at "C:\Program Files\Tesseract-OCR\tessdata".

-#### Example

-- On Linux (ubuntu):
-  you can run `sudo apt install tesseract-ocr-fra tesseract-ocr-ara tesseract-ocr-eng`
-- On macOs
-  run `brew install tesseract-lang` and then `brew install tesseract-lang-fra tesseract-lang-ara tesseract-lang-eng` on macOS with Homebrew.
-- On Windows
-  1. install the language data files from the tessdata repo
-  2. Copy the downloaded language data files to the "tessdata" directory inside the Tesseract installation directory.
-For example, if you installed Tesseract to the default location, the tessdata directory would be located at "C:\Program Files\Tesseract-OCR\tessdata".

-7. Restart your terminal or command prompt to ensure that the changes to the PATH variable take effect.

-`for more info visit :` [here](https://github.com/tesseract-ocr/tesseract)

 ## Usage